afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/prizes.md

    ![Afrisenti](AfriSenti2023_winner.png "AfriSenti Award")

-AfriSenti-SemEval competition has a prize and will be awarded to best performing team in each of the three sub-tasks().
+AfriSenti-SemEval competition has a prize and will be awarded to best performing team in each of the three sub-tasks(A, B and C).
 We also have three leagues for the award:

-- **African League**: To encourage African participation, this league is for team with atleast one African.
+- **African League**: To encourage African participation, this league is for team with at least one African.

 - **Women League**: This league is dedicated to female only.

 - **Worldwide League**: Be a participant from any country.

-The prize ($500) will be given to the best system from each league.
+The prize ($500) will be awarded to the best system from each league.
 For example, for sub-task A, three awards will be given from the three leagues.
 So, 9 prizes will be awarded to the total number of winners since we have 3 sub-tasks.

 ## Competition Terms and Conditions